Dynamsoft/barcode-reader-javascript/README.md

 * **Step three**: [Optional] Configure the `engineResourcePath`

 If the resource files like the `wasm` files are not placed in the same directory as the file `dbr.min.js`.
 Then you will need to specify the path with the API `engineResourcePath`.
-Note that it must be set before `loadWasm` or `createInstance`.
+Note that it must be set before `loadWasm` or `createInstance` is called.
 ```js
 Dynamsoft.BarcodeReader.engineResourcePath = "url/to/the/dir/";
 ```